2003 UEFA Champions League final

 The 2003 UEFA Champions League final was a football match that took place at Old Trafford in Manchester, England on 28 May 2003 to decide the winner of the 2002–03 UEFA Champions League.
 The match was contested by two Italian teams: Juventus and Milan.
 The match made history as it was the first time two clubs from Italy had faced each other in the final.
 It was also the second intra-national final of the competition, following the all-Spanish 2000 UEFA Champions League final between Real Madrid and Valencia three years earlier.
-Milan won the match via a penalty shoot-out after the game had finished 0–0 after extra time.
+Milan won the match 3–2 via a penalty shoot-out after the game had finished 0–0 after extra time.
 It gave Milan their sixth success in the European Cup.

 Background

+The match was the first time two clubs from Italy had faced each other in the final; the second intra-national final of the competition, following the all-Spanish 2000 UEFA Champions League final between Real Madrid and Valencia.

+Milan reached their ninth final and lost only two matches (Dortmund 1–0, and Real Madrid 3–1).
+In the semi-finals, they met local rivals Inter Milan; both matches finished equal (0–0; 1–1), but Milan advanced on the away goals rule.
+Previously Milan won finals in 1963, 1969, 1989, 1990 and 1994, and lost in 1958, 1993 and 1995.

+Juventus reached their seventh final.
+In the semi-final, Juventus met Real Madrid; they lost the first match (2–1), but they won the second (3–1).
+Key midfielder Pavel Nedvěd picked up a yellow card in the second leg, for a total of three in the tournament, triggering his suspension for the final.
+Juventus instead deployed Mauro Camoranesi.
+Previously Juventus won finals in 1985 and 1996, and lost in 1973, 1983, 1997, 1998.

-Juventus entered the 2002–03 UEFA Champions League as 2001–02 Serie A champions and so qualified for the group phase, Milan finished fourth so started off in the third qualifying round.
+Juventus entered the final as 2002–03 Serie A winners, for the 27th time, and ahead of third placed Milan, as well as 2002 Supercoppa Italiana winners.
+Milan won the 2002–03 Coppa Italia after defeating Roma in the final.

-Juventus went into the Champions League final as champions of Italy for the 27th time.
-Milan came third in the league, finishing with eleven fewer points than Juventus, but would win the 2002–03 Coppa Italia.
-The league games between the two teams in 2002–03 had each side winning their home fixture 2–1.